 The best way to prevent the flu is by getting a flu shot, and the best place to get a flu shot is through your doctor.
 Make sure that everyone in your family gets one so that you are protected during flu season.

-If you are over the age of 18 and live in Philadelphia, you can visit one of the health department's many flu shot clinics held around the community during November and December.
+If you are over the age of 18, live in Philadelphia, and don’t have other insurance, you can visit one of the health department's many flu shot clinics held around the community during October and November.

 The best place for children to get a flu shot is from their doctor.
 Children who are eligible for VFC vaccine can receive flu shots for free from doctors who participate in the VFC program.